Embedding calculus and grope cobordism of knots: The punctured knots model

-The homotopy pullback is homeomorphic to the \emph{pullback} of the same diagram with $c$ replaced by a fibration.
-By the proof of Lemma~\ref{lem:goo-tofib}, the path fibration $E_c\to \holim_{\PC[n]}(\mathcal{E}_{\bull\cup n+1})$ is equivalent to the fibration $\overline{c}$, so we have a (strict) pullback square:
+The homotopy pullback is homeomorphic to the \emph{pullback} of the same diagram with $c$ replaced by a fibration (see Footnote~\ref{fnote:holim-lim}), for example the fibration $c'$ from Lemma~\ref{lem:goo-tofib}, so we have a (strict) pullback square:

-Since $\overline{c}$ is a fibration, $p_{n+1}$ is also (`pullbacks preserve fibrations') and the fibres are homeomorphic:
+Since $c'$ is a fibration, $p_{n+1}$ is also\footnote{In other words, `pullbacks preserve fibrations': it is elementary to check that if $c'$ satisfies homotopy lifting property for a space then $p_{n+1}$ does as well. }, and the fibres are homeomorphic (check from definitions):